neryuuk/neryuuk.github.io/README.md

   <h3>Software Engineer | C#</h3>
   <h4>Neon, Remote</h4>
   <p>october 2020 — september 2022</p>
-  <p>Responsible for monitoring, maintaining and improving existing .NET applications as well as creating new ones, using technologies such as .NET (C#), RabbitMQ, MSSQL; Identifying and troubleshooting issues using Dynatrace, Grafana and support tickets to improve the financial services;</p>
+  <p>Responsible for monitoring, maintaining and improving existing .NET applications as well as creating new ones, using technologies such as .NET (C#), RabbitMQ, MSSQL;</p>
+  <p>Identifying and troubleshooting issues using Dynatrace, Grafana and support tickets to improve the financial services;</p>
   <h3>Software Engineer | Node.js</h3>
   <h4>Evnts, São Paulo, SP, Brazil</h4>
   <p>october 2016 — october 2020</p>
-  <p>Creation and maintenance of the company's various products/applications, using node.js (Javascript and Typescript) on the back-end, React on the front end and databases on mongodb and MySQL; CI/CD configuration and management using SemaphoreCI and Bitbucket Pipelines; Configuration, deployment and management of servers, buckets, databases and applications in various cloud providers (AWS and Google Cloud);</p>
+  <p>Creation and maintenance of the company's various products/applications, using node.js (Javascript and Typescript) on the back-end, React on the front end and databases on mongodb and MySQL;</p>
+  <p>CI/CD configuration and management using SemaphoreCI and Bitbucket Pipelines;</p>
+  <p>Configuration, deployment and management of servers, buckets, databases and applications in various cloud providers (AWS and Google Cloud);</p>
 </section>
 <section>
   <h2>Education</h2>